pietervdvn/MapComplete/Docs/Architecture.md

 Architecture
 ============

-This document aims to give an architectural overview of how MapCompelte is built.
+This document aims to give an architectural overview of how MapComplete is built.
 It should give some feeling on how everything fits together.

 Servers?